 What Are The Symptoms Of Heart Valve Disorders?

-There are a number of symptoms which may appear for a patient suffering from a heart valve disorder including aortic stenosis, mitral valve regurgitation, mitral valve prolapse and bacterial endocarditis.
+There are a number of symptoms which may appear for a patient suffering from a heart valve disorder including aortic stenosis, mitral valve regurgitation, mitral valve prolapse and bacterial infection.
 That said, it is important to regularly monitor those symptoms to prevent against damage to the heart (e.g. dilation) and congestive heart failure.

 Common Heart Valve Symptoms